Sunday Times Young Writer of the Year Award

-The Sunday Times / University of Warwick Young Writer of the Year award is a literary prize awarded to a British author under the age of 35 for a published work of fiction, non-fiction or poetry.
+The Sunday Times Charlotte Aitken Young Writer of the Year Award is a literary prize awarded to a British author under the age of 35 for a published work of fiction, non-fiction or poetry.
 It is administered by the Society of Authors and has been running since 1991.

 History

 The Sunday Times Young Writer of the Year Award is said here to have originally run between 1991 and 2009, but there is evidence to confirm that it began twenty years earlier.
-At that time entries confined to short stories and were published in the newspaper itself.
+At that time entries were confined to short stories and published in the newspaper itself.
 The 1974 winner was Charles Nicholl, who went on to become well-known for historical biographies.
 "The Ups and The Downs" was Charles Nicholl's disturbing and humorous account of a bad LSD trip in London.